 NSTS/Partial AID field, the SU/MU[0] Coding field, the SU VHT-MCS/MU[1-3] Coding field, and the

-Beamformed field is different for SU and MU PPDUs.
+Beamformed field is different for VHT SU and MU PPDUs.

 22.3.10.1 General

 The padding flow is as follows.
 The MAC delivers a PSDU that fills the available octets in the Data field of